Compliance-Addons/CompliPlus/README.md

 - Biome-specific iron golems (with clothing similar to villagers)
 - Gravel looking different in the nether, blending with the environment better
 - Biome-dependent sky and water
-- Intersecting planks and bricks using CTM overlays
 - Better snow (more blocks changing their texture when snow is on top)
 - Better sugar cane tops and vine ends (using vertical CTM)
 - Custom debug stick texture